Arizona Cardinals vs. Chicago Bears NFL Week 13 Odds, Plays and Insights - NewsBreak

 - Arizona is 6-1 against the spread and 7-0 overall this season when the team scores more than 23.1 points.

-- In games that Arizona totals more than 334.4 yards, the team is 7-1 against the spread and 8-0 overall.
+- When Arizona churns out more than 334.4 yards, the team is 7-1 against the spread and 8-0 overall.

-- The Cardinals have 11 giveaways this season, while the Bears have 11 takeaways.
+- The Cardinals have 11 turnovers this season, equal to the number of takeaways for the Bears.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Bears.